Skip to content

 Legal document review and discovery

-A law firm receives 500 pages of scanned contract amendments during due diligence.
+A law firm receives a large set of scanned contract amendments during due diligence.
 Without OCR, a paralegal would need to read every page manually looking for specific clauses.
-With searchable PDFs, they search "indemnification" or "non-compete" across the entire document set in seconds.
+A searchable PDF makes terms such as "indemnification" or "non-compete" findable across the document set.
 According to MapSoft's e-discovery guide, PDFs play a critical role in preserving document integrity during electronic discovery, and searchability is essential for compliance workflows.

 Academic and archival research